akshu-mishra/medilink/docs/technical/test.md

 ## **1. Introduction**

-This test plan outlines the testing strategy for the **MediLink Backend**, covering core modules such as authentication, authorization, appointments, user management, and doctor–patient workflows.
-The primary goal is to ensure API reliability, correctness, security, and smooth integration of key features.
+This test plan outlines the testing strategy for the MediLink Backend, covering core modules such as authentication, authorization, appointments, user management, and doctor–patient workflows.
+The primary goal is to ensure API reliability, correctness, security, vulnerability-free operation, and smooth integration of all features.

 ## **2. Objectives**

 * Validate that all core APIs work as expected.
 * Ensure correct behavior of JWT authentication & role-based authorization.
 * Verify accuracy of DB operations across all modules.
-* Identify bugs early and maintain backend stability.
+* Identify bugs and vulnerabilities early.
+* Integrate security scanning (Trivy + Semgrep) into the development cycle.
 * Confirm that API responses follow the intended schema.

 ## **3. Scope**

 ### **In Scope**

 * Unit tests for:

-  * User signup/login
+    * Signup, login
     * JWT access & refresh tokens
-  * Role-based routes (admin/doctor/patient)
+    * Role-based routes
-  * CRUD operations for doctors, patients, slots, appointments
+    * CRUD for doctors, patients, slots, appointments

-### **Out of Scope**

-* Frontend tests
-* UI/UX validation
-* Load/performance testing
+* Static security analysis (Semgrep)
+* Secrets & config scanning (Trivy Privy)

 ## **4. Test Items**